bamboo poles

 Bamboo poles

 In the US in 2024, serious people are working to create an industrial market for US grown bamboo poles.
 See National Bamboo.
 While you wait for a US bamboo industry that will buy your poles in bulk, create your own bamboo products and market.
 Sell green poles for weddings and festivals.
 Sell dried poles for fences, sheds, and art.
 Sell bamboo chips for mulch and animal bedding.
 Make livestock feed pellets from branches and leaves.
 Sell bamboo charcoal for grilling or biochar.
+Dry leaves and make tea.

 learn more